seth-temp/contain/README.md

 # Main Branch
 ## Compiling
-Probably requires go 1.6, since that is what it was written in
+Probably requires go 1.6, since that is what it was written in, although with go's compat promise, you could build with 1.5 and GO15VENDOREXPERIMENT=1
->go get && go build -o lc
+>go get && go build -o contain

+## Usage
+./contain